IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 ## Acknowledgments

-Reversed enginnered to create a software gas sensor that will be used in a simulation to generate data to train the model.
+Reversed developed to create the first implementation of a gas sensor emulation in software.
+Copy of the calibration logic that will be part of Implementation on a MicroController.
-Used to create the calibration code to calibrate the sensor on the real envoirment.
 [sandboxelectronics.com](https://sandboxelectronics.com/?p=165)